“Necessity, who is the mother of invention”

 - You can only troll at slow speeds

-- You can’t use soft oily baits like sardines or pilchards they break down to quickly when trolled
+use soft oily baits like sardines or pilchards they break down to quickly when trolled

 The solution is common sense!

-The solution is really quite simple, make a lure that can have natural bait, artificial bait or fish oils inserted in the lure so the lure becomes scented like real bait.
+The solution is really quite simple, make a lure that can put real bait inside, so the lure becomes scented like real bait fish.
+Scent Blazer Trolling Lures are

-Scent Blazer lures are the hybrid of the lure and natural bait.
+the hybrid of the trolling lure and natural bait.
 THEY LOOK, SMELL AND TASTE LIKE A FISH!